About the Laboratory to Combat Human Trafficking (LCHT)

 REQUIRED APPLICATION MATERIALS

 The Laboratory to Combat Human Trafficking is an Equal Opportunity Employer and strives to represent all of our community members.
-We strongly encourage applications from survivors, those with lived experiences, and members of historically oppressed communities, among them people of color, LGBTQ+, and differently abled.
+We strongly encourage applications from survivors, those with lived experiences, and members of historically oppressed communities, among them people of color, LGBTQ+, and differently abled individuals.